-How to Manage Your Tutoring Schedule in Telegram
+How to Manage Your Tutoring Schedule Without Spreadsheets

-How to Manage Your Tutoring Schedule in Telegram
+How to Manage Your Tutoring Schedule Without Spreadsheets

 Every tutor hits that point where the schedule stops fitting in your head.
 Two students booked at the same time, a forgotten reschedule, "but we agreed on Thursday!" — sound familiar?